Toddler boy sitting in bed playing.

 $560.00

 Another Oeuf bed that gained our pros' approval, including Mazurek’s, was Oeuf's Perch toddler bed, which can be transitioned to a child-sized sofa by removing the security rail.
-Many brands tout this possible sofa conversion, but Oeuf’s is one of the only ones that doesn’t just look like a crib with its railing taken off.
+Many brands tout a possible sofa conversion, but Oeuf’s is one of the only ones that doesn’t just look like a crib with its railing taken off.

-4 / 9
+4 / 10

 The Way-Low Model